Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 The Software is licensed, not sold.
 As between Licensor and Licensee, Licensor retains all right, title, and interest in and to the Software and all related intellectual property rights, whether registered or unregistered.

 **Licensee Developments.** Licensee retains ownership of its own internal configurations, scripts, and integrations created to interface with the Software ("Licensee Developments"), provided that such items do not include source code from the Software other than code allowed to be modified under this License.
+For the avoidance of doubt, Licensee Developments do not include: (i) any modifications to the Software's core functionality, (ii) any derivative works that incorporate substantial portions of the Software's source code, or (iii) any works that would be considered derivative works under applicable copyright law.
+Licensee Developments must be clearly separable from the Software and must not infringe upon Licensor's intellectual property rights.

 **Feedback License.** Licensee grants Licensor a non-exclusive, perpetual, irrevocable, worldwide, royalty-free license to use, modify, and incorporate any feedback, suggestions, error reports, or improvements provided by Licensee regarding the Software, without any obligation to Licensee and without giving Licensee ownership of any improvements or modifications made by Licensor.